pxk5958/denting/README.md

-# Tetrahedralization of Triangular meshes
+# Incremental Delaunay Triangulation

 ## Author
 Pratith Kanagaraj (pxk5958@rit.edu)

 ## Description
-Realistic deforming of rigid bodies in modern day computer games is required for immersive gameplay.
-This is achieved through efficient Finite Element Methods (FEM).
-While the game assets are usually in the form of triangular meshes, FEM operates on tetrahedral meshes.
-Therefore, this project aims to convert triangular mesh into tetrahedral form and visualize it.
+Pedagogical tool to visualize incremental construction of Delaunay triangulation and Voronoi diagram for a given set of points in a plaane.

 ## References
-1. M. Muller and M. Teschner.
-"Volumetric Meshes for Real-Time Medical Simulations."
-In Bildverarbeitung für die Medizin 2003, CEUR Workshop Proceedings, 80, pp. 279-283.
-Aachen, Germany: CEURWS.org, 2003.
+1. Dani Lischinski.
+"Incremental Delaunau Triangulation".
+In "Graphics Gems IV", Academic Press, 1994.

 2. J. Spillman, M. Becker, and M. Teschner.
-"Robust Tetrahedral Meshing of Triangle Soups."
-In Vision, Modelling, and Visualization 2006, pp. 9-16.
-Berline: Akademische Verlagsgesekkschaft, 2006.
+"Primitives for the manipulation of general subdivisions and the computation of Voronoi".
+In ACM Transactions on Graphics (TOG), Volume 4 Issue 2, April 1985, Pages 74-123.

 ## Software
-three.js framework (WebGL 2.0)
+pixi.js framework

 ## Timeline
-- [ ] Week 6: Research which tetrahedralization algorithm to implement
+- [x] Week 6-9: Research tetrahedralization algorithms and implement (Cancelled)
-- [ ] Week 7-10: Implement algorithm
+- [ ] Week 10-11: Implement incremental Delaunay triangulation algorithm
-- [ ] Week 10-12: GUI using threejs
+- [ ] Week 12: GUI using pixi.js
 - [ ] Week 13-14: Testing